zhuochun/md-writer/README.md

 ## Setup

-You need to setup package to use most of the features.
+You need to config markdown-writer to use most of the features.

 Go to `Preferences` (`cmd-,`), search `markdown writer` package.